bryanpgalligan/FishTrapsFoodSec/README.md

 Geographic **location** of data collection: southern coast of Kenya, northern coast of Tanzania

 Information about **funding** sources that supported the collection of the data: data were collected by Wildlife Conservation Society, Mombasa, Kenya

-**Restrictions** placed on the data: Please contact Tim McClanahan before using data.

 Portions of this data have been **used by** Condy et al. (2015), Gomes et al. (2014), Mbaru et al. (2020), and Mbaru and McClanahan (2013).